bfelger/bfelger.github.io/pages/resurrecting-rom/pt-3-dusting-off-cobwebs.md

 #define NULL_FILE       "/dev/null"     // To reserve one stream
 ```

 There is a lot of code that was in the `unix` path that is actually now a part of the Win32 API and/or platform, but this isn't one of them.
-I'm puttig a TODO here to make sure I touch on this when I port to MSVC:
+I'm putting a TODO here to make sure I touch on this when I port to MSVC:

 ```c
 // TODO: Research how to reserve a stream in MSVC without /dev/null.